Designations Congruent with Things: Chapter 13

 “We should discuss this later,” Hermann replies.

-“Here’s a thing you may not know,” Newt says, shoving more pancakes into his mouth, even though he’s less excited about the eating thing than he had been about twenty minutes ago, “though I’m not sure why you wouldn’t, because you’ve known me for a decade, and last week you shared my brain, but this thing that you are doing?
+“Here’s a thing you may not know,” Newt shoves more pancakes into his mouth, even though he’s less excited about the eating thing than he had been about twenty minutes ago, “though I’m not sure why you wouldn’t, because you’ve known me for a decade, and last week you shared my brain, but this thing you’re doing?
 It is killing me.
 I get why you’re doing it.
-I get that I’m a neurological disaster in a black box right now, but honestly, dude, honestly, if you keep shutting me down—”
+I get I’m a neurological disaster in a black box right now, but honestly, dude, honestly, if you keep shutting me down—”

 “You have no idea how difficult it was to rescue you from your own stupidity, let alone whatever might have previously been or whatever might currently be happening in your mind—”